hadi-mollataheri/Hadi-Mollataheri-Portfolio/README.md

 `It's simple portfolio website for knowing me and my works better.`

 ### Technologies:
-`I'v learned HTML, CSS, JavaScript so far so I used these technologies`
+`I'v learned HTML, CSS, JavaScript so far so I used these technologies.`

 ### What I you learned?
 `This project was so useful for me and it was a very good practice and I learned a lot, such as:`